History of Nvidia in Timeline

 May 2017: Nvidia's Inception Program Reaches 1,300 Companies

-In May 2017, Nvidia's Inception Program, which supports AI and data science startups, had 1,300 companies.
+In May 2017, Nvidia's Inception Program, which supports AI and data science startups, included 1,300 companies.

-In July 2017, Nvidia and Baidu announced a far-reaching AI partnership including cloud computing, autonomous driving, consumer devices, and Baidu's PaddlePaddle.
-Nvidia's Drive PX 2 AI will be the foundation of Baidu's autonomous-vehicle platform.
+In July 2017, Nvidia and Baidu announced a far-reaching AI partnership that includes cloud computing, autonomous driving, consumer devices, and Baidu's open-source AI framework PaddlePaddle.
+Baidu unveiled that Nvidia's Drive PX 2 AI will be the foundation of its autonomous-vehicle platform.

-On December 7, 2017, Nvidia officially released the Titan V.
+Nvidia officially released the Titan V on December 7, 2017.

-As of late 2017, laptops including the GeForce 10 series GPUs that are sufficiently thin have been designated as meeting Nvidia's "Max-Q" design standard.
+As of late 2017, laptops that include GeForce 10 series GPUs and are sufficiently thin – under 0.8 inches (20 mm) – have been designated as meeting Nvidia's "Max-Q" design standard.

 First announced in a blog post on March 1, 2018.